-National Student Council’s Distinguished Student Leaders Program is a rigorous and challenging skill- and knowledge-based recognition program created to identify outstanding individual student council leaders in high schools.
+The National Student Council (NatStuCo) Distinguished Student Leader Program is a rigorous and challenging skill- and knowledge-based recognition program created to identify outstanding individual student council leaders in high schools.
 Students who earn the NatStuCo Distinguished Student Leader designation have demonstrated exemplary leadership abilities.

-In seeking the designation, students will complete a variety of tasks focused on building leadership knowledge and improving skills.
+In seeking recognition, students will complete a variety of tasks focused on building leadership knowledge and improving skills.

 Students will also keep a record of activities and show they’ve met the award criteria by creating a personal leadership portfolio.
 This portfolio will also serve as a valuable record of their achievements and commitment as a leader—something they may refer to often when they’re applying for college and scholarships.

-Once an application and portfolio are submitted for evaluation, it takes the national office approximately four weeks to render its decision.
-Those interested in using the designation on college and scholarship applications will want to take this into consideration.
-Students may submit their applications at any time during the year, but applications and portfolios must be received by National Student Council prior to the student’s high school graduation.
+Once an application is submitted, it takes the national office approximately three weeks to review and render its decision.
+Those interested in citing their Distinguished Student Leader designation on college and scholarship applications will want to take that time frame into consideration.
+Students may submit their applications at any time during the year prior to their high school graduation.

 - The 2021 Distinguished Student Leader application identifies if the student council has active NatStuCo membership and will alert the user of inactive or nonmember status.
 Only students in NatStuCo-member schools are eligible to apply.*